OPS-E2E-PPE/VBA-Docs/api/Outlook.ReportItem.AttachmentRemove.md

 ---
-title: ReportItem.AttachmentRemove Event (Outlook) ms.prod: outlook
+title: ReportItem.AttachmentRemove event (Outlook)
 api_name:
 - Outlook.ReportItem.AttachmentRemove
 ms.assetid: 9df574ed-f1df-2ff8-1508-4d2ab35a8bca
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ReportItem.AttachmentRemove Event (Outlook)
+# ReportItem.AttachmentRemove event (Outlook)

 Occurs when an attachment has been removed from an instance of the parent object.